 Some symptoms of thoracic scoliosis include:

 Thoracic scoliosis is usually identified through a combination of visual inspection and X-ray imaging.
-During an initial exam, the physicians at Southwest Scoliosis Institute use our advanced 2D/3D EOS imaging system to measure the severity of the curve.
+During an initial exam, the physicians at Southwest Scoliosis Institute use our advanced low-dose X-ray imaging system to measure the severity of the curve.

 Additional imaging tests are sometimes required, especially with cases that may require surgery.
 In these cases, the physician will order additional tests, such as computed tomography (CT) or magnetic resonance imaging (MRI).